drjacob2/python_MHC_parser/README.md

 1. `nuc_text = input("Enter a nuc file path or hit enter to accept default:") or "/Users/drjacobs/Documents/python_MHC_parser/mergefiles/C_nuc.txt"` update with the path to your nuc file.
 1.  `gen_text = input("Enter a gen file path or hit enter to accept default:") or "/Users/drjacobs/Documents/python_MHC_parser/mergefiles/C_gen.txt"` update with the path to your gen file.

 You hsould not be set to run!
-Just make sure you have python3.
+Just make sure you have python3. :smiley: